 How does it work?

 Note: The service description from here will deliberately disregard many technical details in order to keep a comprehensible reading for the layman.
-More in-depth documents have been published separately:
+More in-depth information is available in the Documentation.

 The Hive Authentication Services (HAS) act as a bridge between any Application (App) supporting the HAS protocol, any Private Key Storage Application (PKSA) supporting the HAS protocol and their respective users.

 Any application can rely on HAS to authenticate users.
 It doesn't need to be a "Hive application", except if it plans to sign and broadcast transactions.